catinello/squid-google-safe-browsing/README.md

 # Background: #

 I know that this feature is already build-in in chrome and firefox.
-Still there are other browsers out there and my main reason was to protect people from themselfs.
+Still there are other browsers out there and my main reason is to protect people from themselfs.

-A user can't work around a site warning as in chrome or firefox.
-If there is really a false positive you can whitelist it through the squid proxy configuration.
+This way a user can't work around a site warning as in chrome or firefox.
+If there is a false positive, then you can simple whitelist it through the squid proxy configuration.

 I have no affiliation with Google.